JUVOJustin/bricks-custom-query/README.md

 # God damn easy Bricks Builder Custom Queries

-You are a developer and want to add dynamic data tags to the bricks builder?
+You are a developer and want to add custom queries to the bricks builder?
 This package is for you.
-From now on you can add your dynamic data tags with 3 lines of code.
-It automatically registered tags, parses filters and even allows you to add your very own pattern parsing.
+From now on you can add your own logic and functionality to loops.
+Ever wanted to iterate your custom database, external APIs or WordPress Data Structures in a highly complex loop?
+Here you go.

 Feature overview:

 - Simple registration of Custom Queries
 - Automatic Performance Profiling for the [Query Monitor Plugin](https://de.wordpress.org/plugins/query-monitor/)
 - Add custom controls to you query
-- WP Gridbuilder Support
+- WP Gridbuilder Support (Only for native WordPress Data Types)

 ## Installation